faical-allou/grabchallenge/README.md

 Both come with options that can be passed from the command line, and -h will list them.

-This submision should be judged on the basis of the following step by step:
+This submision should be judged on the basis of the following step by step, assuming the input file is called *input.csv*:

 1) install the dependencies:
-pip install -r requirements.txt
+`pip install -r requirements.txt`

-2) retrain the networks (note the option -f that means to retrain the entire set with default values) python train.py -f
+2) retrain the networks (note the option -f that means to retrain the entire set with default values) `python train.py -f`

 3) predict the next 5 timesteps
-python predict.py
+`python predict.py `

 This will generate a file called "prediction.csv"